mcmahon-lab/Physics-Aware-Training/README.md

 | (input 3, experimental parameters 3, hyperparameters)  | --> |  output 3 |
 |  ...                                             |     |  ...      |

- Above is an abstract represenation of the mapping the experiment class needs to provide.
+ Above is an abstract representation of the mapping the experiment class needs to provide.
  Varying inputs and experimental parameters need to be mapped to corresponding outputs.
  The hyperparameters characterizing the experiment will be constant from run to run.

-The following code are slightly adapted excerpts from the [exp.py](https://github.com/mcmahon-lab/Physics-Aware-Training/blob/master/examples/exp.py) file.
+The following snippets are slightly adapted excerpts from the [exp.py](https://github.com/mcmahon-lab/Physics-Aware-Training/blob/master/examples/exp.py) file, showcasing a simulation of an example experiment class.

 To set up the experiment, define a custom class for it: